jpinela24/jpinela24/README.md

 **[PhotoShare](https://github.com/jpinela24/Photoshare)** — self-hosted photo & video library, Docker, Go backend + React frontend.
 No cloud, no subscriptions, runs on the home server below.

-**shortkut app** — native macOS menu bar widget (Swift) for custom shortcuts, hotkeys, and one-off scripts without leaving the menu bar.
+**[Shorkut](https://github.com/jpinela24/Shorkut)** — native macOS menu bar widget (Swift) for custom shortcuts, hotkeys, and one-off scripts without leaving the menu bar.

 **Homelab** — mini PC (Ubuntu, Docker) handling the heavy services, a Raspberry Pi 4 running dedicated DNS.
-Plex, PhotoShare, and a handful of other self-hosted services, with Tailscale for remote access (no port forwarding).
+Jellyfin, PhotoShare, and a handful of other self-hosted services, with Tailscale for remote access (no port forwarding).
+Currently building out a 4-node Raspberry Pi Kubernetes cluster on the side — not stable yet.

 ---